anthoak13/E12014Planning/e15507/Timetable.md

 ### Outstanding questions
 - [ ] When will Greg move his stuff out of S2?
   - Kyle emailing Mark? and Greg
-- [ ] Need a beamline -> iso 100 adapter to couple chamber, and Hornet
+- [x] Need a beamline -> iso 100 adapter to couple chamber, and Hornet
-  - Kyle asking beta group
+  - Will get Friday
 - [ ] When can we borrow the Masytecs from Thomas?
   - Kyle asking
 - [x] Is there someone who can be in charge of the electronics?